 Imagine a long stretch of beach in Goa devoid of any development apart from a few shacks.
 Although it may seem like a dream these days, it does still exist!
-Galgibag (also known as Galjibag) beach in far south Goa is a protected Olive Ridley turtle breeding site, ensuring that it remains delightfully untouched and free of any permanent structures.
+Galgibag (also known as Galjibag) in far South Goa is a protected Olive Ridley turtle breeding site, ensuring that it remains delightfully untouched and free of any permanent structures.

 You'll find most of the people lounging around the handful of simple shacks at the southern end of the beach (the northern end is where the turtles breed and is restricted), gorging on seafood and drinking chilled beer.